 The cloaca is the terminal portion of the hindgut.
 It is an embryonic structure (weeks 4-7) in which the distal ends of the gastrointestinal tract and urogenital system share a common channel.
 The most distal aspect of the cloaca is termed the cloacal membrane.

 The cloaca, or portions of it, ca...

-Closed loop obstruction is a specific type of small bowel obstruction in which two points along the course of a bowel are obstructed at a single location thus forming a closed loop.
-Closed loop usually rotates around its axis, forming a small intestinal volvulus.
+Closed loop obstruction is a specific type of bowel obstruction in which two points along the course of a bowel are obstructed, usually but not always with the transition points adjacent to each other at a single location.
+The closed loop refers to a segment of bowel without proximal or distal o...

-Clostridium difficile colitis, also known as pseudomembranous colitis, is a common cause of antibiotic-associated diarrhea, and increasingly encountered in sick hospitalised patients.
-If undiagnosed and untreated, it continues to have high mortality.
-It may be classified as a form of infectious ...
+Clostridioides difficile colitis, also known as pseudomembranous colitis and previously known as Clostridium difficile colitis 10, is a common cause of antibiotic-associated diarrhea, and increasingly encountered in sick hospitalized patients.
+If undiagnosed and untreated, it continues to have h...

 Cobblestoning (having a cobblestone appearance) can occur in a number of hollow organs with mucosa, most commonly the bowel, in the setting of Crohn disease.